G-Node/python-odml/doc/tutorial.rst

     >>> MYodML.date = dt.date(1979, 10, 12)

 Next, let us also add a repository attribute.
-Exemplary, we can import the Python package os to extract the absolut path to our previously used example odML file and add this as repository::
+Exemplary, we can import the Python package os to extract the absolute path to our previously used example odML file and add this as repository::

     >>> import os